Project Management Trends You Need to Know About

 A New Emphasis on People Skills

 There’s a fresh recognition of people-based skills and the value of emotional intelligence in the workplace.
-For at least a decade, these kinds of talents were ignored or marginalized by managers and supervisors who over-emphasized the quantitative side of the analysis.
+For at least a decade, these kinds of talents were ignored or marginalized by managers and supervisors.
+Because they over-emphasized the quantitative side of the analysis.
 Fortunately, several large corporations began to understand the inherent value of dealing with the personal, emotional side of project teams.

 Within the past few years, more managers have begun taking personalities and human characteristics into account.
-For instance, anyone who is tasked with implementing a large-scale project management system simply must deal with a wide range of personalities, each one of whom has their own way of processing information and solving problems.
+The same goes for assesing trends in project management.
+For instance, anyone who is tasked with implementing a large-scale project management system simply must deal with a wide range of personalities.
+Each one of whom has their own way of processing information and solving problems.
 These people skills are actually proving to be one of the central parts of making any project a success.

 Recognizing Technical and Educational Credentials

 Company owners and others in decision-making positions are also coming to a new realization about academic and technical credentials.
-Just a decade ago, you’d often hear business leaders downplay formal educational training, but not anymore.
-It’s obvious that, especially in the areas of computer programming and business degrees, undergraduate and master’s degrees deliver real-world skills and are worth the time and energy individuals put into them.
+Just a decade ago, you’d often hear business leaders downplay formal educational training.
+But not anymore.
+It’s obvious that, especially in the areas of computer programming and business degrees, undergraduate and master’s degrees deliver real-world skills.
+And they worth the time and energy individuals put into them.